Approx. Time Difference

 Registration and the Yonsei Portal Service

 You will preregister for your courses through the Yonsei Portal Service.
-There are three phases to course registration.
-These will be reviewed in your predeparture webinar and you will receive instructions by email regarding Yonsei University preregistration procedures one to two months before departure.
+You will receive instructions by email regarding Yonsei University preregistration procedures one to two months before departure.

-There is an add/drop period after arrival; however, many courses fill up and space will not be available in certain courses or departments for adding after arrival.
+There is an add/drop period after arrival; however, many courses fill up and space will not be available for adding after arrival.
 It is best to register for more courses than needed and drop courses after arrival.